-Whenever possible, the headteacher or Chair of Governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+Whenever possible, the headteacher or Chair of Academy Council will endeavour to discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

-If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
+If the behaviour continues, the headteacher or Chair of Academy Council as appropriate will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
 For complainants who excessively contact schools within Northern Ambition Academies Trust causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will be reviewed after six months.

-In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
+In response to any serious incident of aggression or violence, or any threats made against our staff, Academy Council members or trustees, we will immediately inform the police and communicate our actions in writing.
 This may include barring an individual from any or all Trust sites.